Nexfinity/CakeyBot-Wiki/en/feature/statistic-channels.md

 > Changing the message's channel starts a fresh message in the new channel.
 The old message left behind in the previous channel isn't deleted automatically.
 {.is-warning}

+On [Premium](https://cakey.bot/premium) servers the stats message can also carry one of your saved embeds from the [Embed Builder](/en/feature/embed-editor).
+The placeholders work inside the embed too, and the message text can be left empty to post the embed on its own.